PolariTOON/language-dart2/readme.md

 # Dart language support in Atom

-Adds syntax highlighting for Dart in [Atom](https://atom.io/packages/language-dart2).
+Adds syntax highlighting and snippets for Dart in [Atom](https://atom.io/packages/language-dart2).